Prisons - What happens while I am in prison

 You shouldn’t be removed for more than 3 days unless a member of the board of visitors or of the Secretary of State consents to it.
 A member of the board of visitors or of the Secretary of State can consent to you being removed for up to a month.
 This may be renewed from month to month.

 If you are younger than 21 the month period is reduced to 14 days.
 The 14 days period can also be renewed.

 A vulnerable prisoners’ unit is separate from the normal wings.
 If you are at risk from other prisoners you may go to a vulnerable prisoners’ unit.
 Sometimes, you may have to be sent to segregation for a short time until you can be placed in the vulnerable prisoners’ unit.

 What staff are in the prison?

 Staff can give you information, help and advice.
-Most departments are run by prison officers or staff employed by the prison service.
-Outside charities or organisations may also visit the prison.
+Most departments are run by staff employed by the prison service.
+Staff from outside charities or organisations may also work in the prison.

+Most staff in the prison will be prison officers.
 A prison officer does many things.
 They manage the security of the prison and keep an eye on how you and the other prisoners are behaving.
 They make sure vulnerable prisoners are ok.
 Prison officers should be able to explain how the prison works.
-They will be the personal officer for some prisoners.

 What can I do in prison?